Developer-Mike/obsidian-advanced-canvas/README.md

 </details>

 #### Usage
-- Use the updated popup menu set a node's shape
+*   Use the updated popup menu set a node's shape.

 #### Shapes
 <details>